HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

 #### 1. Plotly Graphing Libraries

-The reference to discover Plotly examples in Python is [here](https://plot.ly/python/).
+The reference to discover Plotly examples in Python is [here](https://plotly.com/python/).
 A graph created with thoses libraries can be used in a Dash dashboard.
-The tricky part to get a nice Plotly graph in your online dashboard is to create it **in the bubble**, export it on your computer with Filezila, and then put it on the server (you should never export the data from the bubble and then create a graph).
+The tricky part to get a nice Plotly graph in your online dashboard is to create it **in the bubble**, export it on your computer with Filezilla, and then put it on the server (you should never export the raw data from the bubble and then create a graph).
 This is important because Dash is designed to serve the data online and then to generate the graph on-the fly.
 **The consequence is the need to precompute all graphs before leaving the bubble**.